 KATE FLOOD

 Artist Kate Flood studied painting at Sheffield City Polytechnic, Psalter Lane (now Sheffield Hallam University).
-She recently settled in Abergavenny following 13 years living in Bath and 20 years in London, where she was one of the first studio holders at Lewisham Arthouse.
+She currently lives in Bath, following 20 years in London, where she was one of the first studio holders at Lewisham Arthouse.

 The main subject in Kate’s paintings is the natural world.
 Working in oil on wood panels, she creates atmospheric works in which layer on layer of flower- and plant-inspired forms and colours collide in a beautiful tangle.